Chapter 1: Youth

 "Precisely."
 Baralai smiles and motions for her to sit down, but she ignores the offer and remains standing.
 "The ending seemed happy on the surface, but look what he got himself into.
-He made an enemy of his own mentor, who did his best to mean well after they became rivals in the business world.
+He made an enemy of his own mentor, who only did his best to mean well, after they became rivals in the business world.
 And he managed to win the girl in the end?
 I say he doesn't deserve her."

 "Well, I liked the ending.
 It wasn't sad.
 And of course he won the girl.
 What main character doesn't?"
 Tired of standing, Paine plops on the bench, lounging with her legs crossed.

 "Yes, but…" He frowns, annoyed.
 Normally he would devise a smooth plan to make a move ― perhaps hold her hand or wrap an arm around her shoulder ― but in this moment, he feels the need to challenge her opinion.
 "Did you not see what he did throughout the movie?
 He may have cared for his girlfriend greatly, however he's far from the self-respecting type.
 While he had an on-off relationship with her, he slept with other women even without the drug's influence.
 What does that say about his character?"